Special Educational Needs and Disabilities

 How will you help me to support my child’s learning?

-- Homework will be differentiated so that it is more easily accessible to your child.
+- Home learning will designed so that it is accessible to your child.

-- In line with the home school agreement you can support your child by ensuring that they complete their reading diary, word study book (learning their spellings) and learn their times tables.
+- In line with the home school agreement, you can support your child by ensuring that they read at least 4 times a week; practise their spellings and learn times tables.

 - Class teachers and the SENCo are available to discuss support for individual children’s needs.

-- We ask that you keep us informed of any issues outside of school that may have an impact on their ability to learn.
+- We ask that you keep us informed of any issues outside of school that may have an impact on your child’s ability to learn.

 How does the school know how well my child is doing?

-- As a school we measure children’s progress in learning against National expectation and age related expectations.
+- As a school, we measure children’s progress in learning against national age related expectations.

 - Class teachers continually assess each child and identify areas where they are improving and where further support is needed.
-As a school, we track children’s progress from entry at year 3 through to year 6, using a variety of different methods including National Curriculum expectations and teacher assessment, based on the work they produce independently.
+As a school, we track children’s progress from entry at year 3 through to year 6.

-- Children who are not making the expected progress are identified through pupil progress meetings with the class teacher and senior management; Head Teacher, maths and English managers and SENCo.
-In this meeting a discussion takes place concerning why individual children are experiencing difficulty and what further support can be given to aid their progression.
+- Children who are not making the expected progress are identified through pupil progress meetings with the class teacher and the senior leadership team.
+In this meeting, a discussion takes place concerning why individual children are experiencing difficulty and what further support can be given to aid their progression.

 What support is there for behaviour, avoiding exclusion and increasing attendance?

-- If a child has behavioural difficulties an Individual Plan is written by the class teacher, it is then shared with the child and parents to identify the specific issues, put relevant support in place and set targets.
+- If a child has specific difficulties, then an Individual Behaviour Plan (IBP) is written by the class teacher.
+This will identify the specific issues being faced by a child, outline any relevant support to be put in place and set targets.
+These will be reviewed termly.

-- After any behaviour incident we expect the child to reflect on their behaviour with an adult, often completing a reflection form.
+- After any behaviour incident, we expect the child to reflect on their behaviour with an adult.
 This helps to identify why the incident happened and what the child needs to do differently next time to change and improve their behaviour.

 - Attendance of every child is monitored on a daily basis by the administration staff.
-Lateness and absence are recorded and reported upon to the Head Teacher each week.
-Support is given through our Emotional Literacy Support Assistants (ELSA) who will work with parents and pupils to devise strategies to improve time keeping and attendance.
+Lateness and absence are recorded and reported upon to a Headteacher each week.
+Support may be given through our Emotional Literacy Support Assistant (ELSA) who may work with parents and pupils to devise strategies to improve time keeping and attendance.

-- At given times the school provides nurture group which focuses on development of skills such as listening, turn taking and sharing.
+- At given times, the school provides a nurture group which focuses on development of skills such as listening, turn-taking and sharing.

 What training is provided for staff supporting children with SEND?